trefx/5s-crate/0.4-DRAFT/index.md

 #### Sign-off phase

-Before executing a Trusted Workflow Run Crate, the TRE SHOULD check if the requesting agent is permitted to execute the particular workflow on behalf of the responsible project.
+Before executing a Five Safes RO-Crate, the TRE SHOULD check if the requesting agent is permitted to execute the particular workflow on behalf of the responsible project.
 This SHOULD include checks against the Agreement policy data maintained by the TRE.
 This may be a manual and/or automated check, as indicated by `agent`.
 The `object` SHOULD additionally reference the workflow and responsible project (unless these were not part of the sign-off checks).

 Example: